Rehan-Ahmar/pyls/README.md

 ```
 - Field 'name' refers to the name of the file or directory.
 - Field 'size' refers to the size on disk in bytes.
-- Field 'time_modified' refers to the time the file or directory was last modified in unix time.
+- Field 'time_modified' refers to the time the file or directory was last modified in unix timestamp.
 - Field 'permissions' refers to the permissions for the file or directory in unix terms.
 - Field 'contents' is only present for directories and can contain a list of other items that are present within the directory.